County Forest Names and Signs

 If you are interested in trapping in a county forest or right-of-way please contact the Transportation and Planning Services department.

 SDG Forest Management Plans

-SDG Forest Management is provided by South Nation Conservation.
+SDG Forest Management is provided in partnership with South Nation Conservation.
 The forests are managed according to the Forest Stewardship Council of Canada sustainable forestry standards.

 Note the following changes to the SDG County Forest Management Plan, specifically impacting the Alvin Runnalls Forest in North Dundas (removed from harvest plan) and Howard S. Mitchell Tract in North Glengarry (added to harvest plan) .
 Notice of Harvest Schedule Change